aws-samples/jira-ticket-classification/README.md

 ```

 **Suppressed Warnings**
+Make sure to run tfsec on the infrastruction folder any time you make an additional change to the code.
+These security warnings have been suppressed, but review these prior to putting implementing this solution in production.
+Additionally, this sample repo is using AWS managed keys.
+It's encouraged to use customer managed keys (CMKs) in a prod environment.

 1. Secrets Manager "aws-ssm-secret-use-customer-key": This warning requires us to use a KMS key for our secret.
 2. S3 "aws-s3-enable-bucket-logging": Remove and turn on if bucket logging makes sense for your use case
 3. S3 Bucket Encyption "aws_s3_bucket_server_side_encryption_configuration": We are using an AWS managed encryption key